 Another sub-field of criminal justice that is often overlooked is that of information technology.
-People who have experience in criminal justice as well as a bachelor’s-level degree in information technology will find a wide range employment opportunities.
+People who have experience in criminal justice, as well as a bachelor’s-level degree in information technology, will find a wide range of employment opportunities.

 10. Law Enforcement

 A large number of people who earn a criminal justice degree choose to major in law enforcement.
 With this major, a person will be well on his or her way to becoming a police officer, a game warden and much more.
 It is important to note that in addition to this type of degree, a person will most likely have to complete academy training to land a job as a law enforcement officer.